patchlevel/enum/README.md

 ## extended enum

-Alternatively, it can also extends from `ExtendedEnum`.
+Alternatively, it can also extend from `ExtendedEnum`.
 This implementation also provides other features mostly magic methods:
 `__toString`, `__callStatic` and implementing `\JsonSerializable`.